bak3s/bak3s.github.io/_posts/2020-01-07-get-started-with-financial-independence.md

 > How to use what you already know to make money in the market

 [One Up On Wall Street](https://www.booktopia.com.au/one-up-on-wall-street-peter-lynch/book/9780743200400.html) by American mutual-fund manager Peter Lynch is a great book that every investor should own.
-Lynch details what made Fidelity Magellan Fund one of the most successful mutual-funds during his time.
+Lynch tells you how you can use the information you already have to make solid investing decision.

 ### YouTube